-This training is designed for professionals who have completed ME-CL1 or an equivalent mindful eating professional training program, have an ongoing formal meditation practice, and have led one or more 8-week mindful eating programs or equivalent.
-Equivalency will be determined by the teachers.
+This training is designed for professionals who have completed ME-CL1, have an ongoing formal meditation practice, and have led one or more 8-week mindful eating programs based on the ME-CL protocol.

 While it is true that any aspect of life can be an entry way to becoming more mindful, disordered eating often comes with a complex history that can manifest in reactive behaviors.
 We will examine the importance of meeting ourselves and our participants with steadiness and kindness, and carefully contemplate the place of compassion in this program.

 The heart of this second level training is an invitation for experienced mindful eating teachers to explore more deeply the principles that are the underpinnings of the ME-CL program and to step more fully into embodying this in their teaching.
 Teaching from this platform highlights the need for attendees to have ongoing formal and informal mindfulness practices.
 This training will focus on the cultivation of intentional presence, authenticity, integrity and mindfulness-informed boundaries that support both the teacher and participants.

 How we facilitate discussion and mindful inquiry of our participants in the ME-CL program, may be different than how we have led discussions based on our training in a particular field or modality.
 Throughout this training there will be opportunities for participants to explore the intention and rationale of mindful inquiry and practice the skills associated with this pivotal piece of the program.

 There will be discussion regarding mindful eating practices in one-on-one counseling, different cultural settings and situations requiring special adaptations.
 And we will explore the psycho/spiritual aspects of eating which include craving, greed and aversion.